 Ordinance Amendment Passed: Tenant Relocation Assistance for Large Rent Increases

 At the January 8th meeting mentioned above, the City Council voted a second and final time to approve amendments to the Relocation Assistance For Displaced Tenants ordinance.
-Under the ordinance amendment, if a landlord raise the rent more than 5% in one year or cumulatively more than 7% in any two consecutive years, the tenant will be eligible for two months’ fair market value rent as posted by HUD or the tenant’s actual rent, whichever is higher.
+Under the ordinance amendment, if a landlord raises the rent more than 5% in one year or cumulatively more than 7% in any two consecutive years, resulting in a tenant leaving due to inability to pay the higher rent, the tenant will be eligible for two months’ fair market value rent as posted by HUD or the tenant’s actual rent, whichever is higher.
 You can see a redlined version of the ordinance here to see what has changed.
 A very important note about this amendment: the Council states that this is not technically rent control, therefore it applies to all rental property including single-family homes, condos, and townhomes.

 Where We Are Now: Creating The Santa Cruz City Rental Task Force

 On February 12th, the Santa Cruz City Council voted to enter into a sole source contract with the Sacramento State Consensus and Collaboration Program (CCP) for background and scoping services to support the City in creating a Rental Housing task force.
 Santa Cruz City staff also proposed the following mission statement for the group: